 - Unexplained or unexpected withdrawal of large sums of money.

-- Adding names to an elderly or disabled person's bank signature card.
+- Adding names to someone's bank signature card.

 - Unfamiliar people accompanying bank customers to withdraw large sums.

-- Unauthorized withdrawal of funds using ATM card or sudden transfers of assets.
+- Unauthorized withdrawal of funds using ATM cards or sudden transfers of assets.